MicrosoftDocs/azure-docs/articles/sql-database/sql-database-service-tier-hyperscale-faq.md

 ## Data size and storage questions

-### What is the max db size supported with SQL Database Hyperscale
+### What is the max db size supported with Hyperscale

 100 TB.